Medically reviewed by Drugs.com. Last updated on Jan 15, 2023.

 Olanzapine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.

-olanzapine may cause tardive dyskinesia (a movement disorder).
-Check with your doctor right away if you have any of the following symptoms while receiving olanzapine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+Olanzapine may cause tardive dyskinesia (a movement disorder).
+Check with your doctor right away if you have lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.

-Olanzapine injection may cause drowsiness, trouble with thinking, trouble with controlling body movements, or trouble with your vision.
+Olanzapine injection may cause drowsiness, trouble with thinking, trouble with controlling body movements, or trouble with your vision, which may lead to falls, fractures, or other injuries.
 Make sure you know how you react to olanzapine before you drive, use machines, or do other jobs that require you to be alert, well-coordinated, or able to think or see well.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.

-olanzapine may cause post-injection delirium/sedation syndrome.
-Tell your doctor right away if you have the following symptoms: convulsions (seizures), dizziness, drowsiness, sleepiness, or confusion as to time, place, or person after receiving the injection.
+Olanzapine may cause post-injection delirium/sedation syndrome.
+Tell your doctor right away if you have dizziness, drowsiness, sleepiness, seizures, or confusion as to time, place, or person after receiving the injection.

 Avoid drinking alcohol while you are receiving olanzapine.